Counseling Services

 Limits of services

-The Counseling Center aims to provide high quality care to student given the resources, mission, and range of expertise on staff.
+The Counseling Center aims to provide high quality care to students given the resources, mission, and range of expertise on staff.
 In addition, we follow the best practices and standards of care in the mental health field and recognize that some mental health conditions require higher levels of care including long-term, continuous therapy and/or specialty care.
 Some examples of conditions that require long-term or specialty care are chronic and severe mental illness conditions, eating disorders, chronic suicidality or other risk concerns, court mandated counseling and significant or long-term substance abuse and other addiction issues.

-The SUNY Oneonta Counseling does not provide long-term, weekly individual counseling.
+The SUNY Oneonta Counseling Center does not provide long-term, weekly individual counseling.
 If you want longer-term care, our counselors can help you find a community provider in the Oneonta area willing to provide these services.

 The Counseling Center views mental health as a continuum representing the range of a student’s level of functioning and wellness from impaired to flourishing.
 We find that students will likely find themselves on different places in the continuum as they encounter life situations throughout different parts of their college careers.
 The Counseling Center staff believes in the growth and resilience of our students and that they naturally and instinctively move in a direction of increased health and wellness.
 Helping students face and overcome a particular challenge promotes the student’s ability to meet normal developmental tasks including developing healthy patterns and coping strategies.
 Students might typically seek short periods of counseling for issues such as adjusting to college as a new student, relationship concerns or problematic patterns, life situations such as losing someone, alcohol and/or substance use, academic stressors, and stress associated with the transition to life after graduation.